lad-sapienza/sCMS/README.md

 ### Geodata sourced from a GeoJSON file hosted in the same server

-A map with geodata sourced from a GeoJSON file hosted in the same server: only a (public) local path is needed:
+A map with geodata sourced from a GeoJSON file hosted in the same server: only a (public) local path is needed.

+**MapComp properties:**

+- height: map's height on the screen
+- path2ogejson: path to source file
+- name: map's name
+- baselayers: base maps already preset in the system

+**VectorLayer properties:**

+- name: Layer's name
+- path2geojson: path to source file
+- fitToContent: options true or false
+- checked: options true or false
+- popupTemplate: point click popup settings
+- pointToLayer: graphic setting of the point and any filters for values

 ```javascript
 <MapComp